AdhamSamehA/Outbound-Phone-GPT/README.md

 # Outbound Phone GPT

 Outbound Phone GPT is a sophisticated prototype for a context-aware agent designed to autonomously handle outbound phone calls through Twilio.
-Leveraging the power of asynchronous programming, this agent seamlessly integrates text generation from OpenAI, transcription from Deepgram, and voice generation from Eleven Labs, providing a seamless and efficient communication experience.
+The system is built on core principles of asynchronous programming to enable real-time speech-to-speech communication.

 ## License